-The projected outlays necessary to provide the services covered by this P&OS Asset Management Plan include operations, maintenance, renewal, and upgrade of existing assets over the 10-year planning period is \$193,903,238 or \$19M on average per year excluding major new and upgrade assets.
+The projected outlays necessary to provide the services covered by this Stormwater Asset Management Plan (SW- AMP) include operations, maintenance, renewal, and upgrade of existing assets over the 10year planning period is \$266,931,437 or \$27M on average per year excluding major new and upgrade assets.
 Council has several large projects in the next 3 years including the completion of several major infrastructure upgrades.
-Council has several projects to delivery in the next 2 years including the completion of west invest projects.
+Council has a relatively small new stormwater asset development pipeline in the next 3 years, which does not materially affect the stormwater portfolio.